zodern/meteor-up/docs/docs.md

 ### List of plugins

+- [mup-disk](https://www.npmjs.com/package/mup-disk) Shows disk usage, and cleans up old files and docker items
+- [mup-redis](https://www.npmjs.com/package/mup-redis) Setup and manage Redis

-There currently are no plugins.
-If you have created one, create a github issue or pull request to let us know.
+If you have created a plugin, create a pull request to add it to this list.

 Meteor Up comes with some built-in plugins.
 These include:
-- `default` Handles all of the top-level commands, such as `mup setup`, `mup init`, and `mup deploy`
+- `default` Handles most of the top-level commands, such as `mup setup`, `mup init`, and `mup deploy`
 - `meteor` Adds the `meteor` top-level command, and adds meteor specific functionality to the `default` commands
 - `docker` Adds the `docker` top-level command, and sets-up docker
 - `mongo` Adds the `mongo` top-level command, and manages the MongoDB instance